SandyGCabanes/SandyGCabanes/README.md

 - I have projects that use Python, Tableau, R, Power BI, SQL and Power query for Excel.
 - I also have projects that explore ETL in Google Cloud, AWS and Azure.
 Will continue to add to these cloud projects.
 - Feel free to browse through my repositories!
+- See full diagnostic walkthroughs in the [Showcase Page](SHOWCASE.md)

 ### Data Analysis:
 - [R, Excel, Python - Market Size Revenue and Share Estimates of Electric Vehicles in WA](https://github.com/SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA)